pyxtal.symmetry module

 Parameters:

-• number – the number of atoms still needed in the unit cell
+• number – Number of atoms still needed in the unit cell.

 Returns: